There’s simply no overstating the health benefits of Omega-3 fatty acids.

 Years ago, researchers observed fish-eating communities had lower rates of heart attacks and strokes and it was later linked to the regular consumption of omega-3s.

 Omega-3s have since been linked to many benefits related to heart health.
-Studies indicate:
+For example, studies indicate:

 - Reduce triglycerides about 15-30%